Dual $r$-Rank Decomposition and Its Applications: Introduction

-The dual Moore-Penrose generalized inverse(for short DMPGI) of $\widehat{A}$ is the unique dual matrix $\widehat{X}$, which satisfies the following four dual Penrose equations {\cite{Pennestr2009}}:
+The dual Moore-Penrose generalized inverse(DMPGI for short) of $\widehat{A}$ is the unique dual matrix $\widehat{X}$, which satisfies the following four dual Penrose equations {\cite{Pennestr2009}}:

 and the unique dual matrix $\widehat{X}$ is denoted by $\widehat{X}=\widehat{A}^{\dag}$.
-Especially, the DMPGI has further expanded the application range of the generalized inverse theory.
+Especially, the DMPGI has expanded the application range of the generalized inverse theory.
 It is worth noting that, unlike real matrix, dual matrix may not have DMPGI.
 When $A_1=0$, $\widehat{A}=A_0$ is a real matrix, then the Moore-Penrose generalized inverse of $A_0$ is the unique matrix $X$ satisfying the following four Penrose equations:

 and the unique matrix $X$ is denoted by $X=A_0^{\dag}$.
 Let $A_0\{i,...,k\}$ denote the set of solutions which satisfy equations $(i),..., (k)$ from the above four Penrose equations (1)-(4).
-At this time $X$ is called $\{i,...,k\}$-inverse of $A_0$, and denoted by $A_0^{(i,...,k)}$(see {\cite{Adi2003}}).
-It is well-known that a variety of generalized inverses, such as Drazin inverse, group inverse, core inverse and core-EP inverse, have been established successively.
+Therefore $X$ can be called $\{i,...,k\}$-inverse of $A_0$, and denoted by $A_0^{(i,...,k)}$(see {\cite{Adi2003}}).
+It is well known that a variety of generalized inverses, such as Drazin inverse, group inverse, core inverse and core-EP inverse, have been established successively.
 The achievements of generalized inverse theory have been greatly enriched, and the scope of their applications has been expanded to physics, statistics, etc. For more information about generalized inverse theory and its applications, please refer to {\cite{Adi2003,Rao1973,Wang2018}}.

 Full-rank decomposition is one of the basic decompositions in matrix theory.
-It has the following definition {\cite{Adi2003,Zhang1999}}: Let $A\in\mathbb{R}_{m\times n}$ and ${\rm rk}(A)=r$, then there exist full column rank matrix $F\in\mathbb{R}_{m\times r}$ and full row rank matrix $G\in\mathbb{R}_{r\times n}$, such that $A=FG$.
-Not only does full rank decomposition play an important role in solving generalized inverse matrix, but also has a wide range of applications in many fields such as mathematical statistics, system theory, optimization calculation and cybernetics.
+It has the following definitions {\cite{Adi2003,Zhang1999}}: Let $A\in\mathbb{R}_{m\times n}$ and ${\rm rk}(A)=r$, then there exist full column rank matrix $F\in\mathbb{R}_{m\times r}$ and full row rank matrix $G\in\mathbb{R}_{r\times n}$ such that $A=FG$.
+Not only does full rank decomposition play an important role in solving generalized inverse matrix, but also has a wide range of applications in many fields such as mathematical statistics, systems theory, optimization and cybernetics.
 For example, the full rank decomposition can be used to represent the $\{i,...,k\}$-inverse of matrix $A$ {\cite{Adi2003}}: Let $A\in \mathbb{R}_{m\times n}$, ${\rm rk}(A)=r$, and its full rank decomposition is $A=FG$, in which ${\rm rk}(F)= {\rm rk}(G)=r$, then

 For more details, please refer to literatures {\cite{Adi2003,Rao1973}}.